The UK is turning to the White House for inspiration on press briefings - KTVZ

 “Most public officials are likely to be more guarded on camera than they would be speaking to reporters without cameras.
 You are more likely to get ‘talking points’ and less candid responses,” Bohan said.
 “That said, the more access there is, the better it is for the press and the public.”

 In London, the group of reporters who cover Downing Street are known as The Lobby and they participate in two briefings with the Prime Minister’s spokespeople every day.
-The briefings are off-camera, and the spokespeople are always only identified as “a government spokesperson”.
-Even audio recording is not allowed.
+The briefings are off-camera, and the spokespeople are never named.
+Publishing an audio recording of the briefing is not allowed.

 And while many journalists in London are open to the televised briefings, some are wary of their colleagues — some of whom are already “preening peacocks,” as one political correspondent for a British paper said -— being swept up in the theatrics and boosting their egos by trying to spar with government officials on national TV.

-Note: Correction: An earlier version of this article incorrectly stated that audio recording of UK lobby briefings is not allowed.